NpappaG/memespread/README.md

    HELIUS_API_KEY=XXXXX-xxxx-XXXX
    ```

-2. Build and run with Docker:
+2. Build and run with Docker from root:

    ```bash
    # Build the images (only needed first time or when code changes)